Should I Hire an HHA or CNA for Home Care?

 - Light housekeeping and laundry

-If your loved one is living with dementia, Parkinson's, or other diseases requiring specialized care, you must be sure to describe the specific requirements of care needed.
-Also, ask to meet the caregiver or caregivers who would be working with your family member.
+If your loved one is living with dementia, Parkinson’s, or other diseases requiring particular care, you must be sure to describe the specific assistance requirements.
+Also, ask to meet the caregiver or caregivers working with your family member before their first shift.

-While training and skills are necessary for delivering senior home care, it is just as important for caregivers to have compassion and respect towards their clients.
+While training and skills are necessary for delivering professional senior home care, it is just as important for caregivers to have compassion and respect for their clients.
 Reputable home care agencies monitor the quality of care by regularly getting feedback from their clients.
-This helps to ensure that neglect and abuse do not occur and any changes in need are properly addressed with adjustments in services.
-In addition, home care agencies have a pool of caregivers and can substitute for a caregiver who cannot provide service due to unforeseen circumstances.
-That way, your senior loved one will not be left alone!
+This helps to ensure that neglect and abuse do not occur and any necessary changes are appropriately addressed with service adjustments.
+In addition, home care agencies should have a pool of caregivers who can substitute for a caregiver who cannot provide service due to unforeseen circumstances.

 HHA & CNA-Certified Home Care Aides at Visiting Angels Newton/Canton

-Visiting Angels Newton/Canton has an outstanding team of 200 caregivers who work tirelessly to provide quality care to our clients.
+Visiting Angels Newton/Canton has an outstanding team of caregivers who work tirelessly to provide quality care to our clients.
 Our caregivers are HHA or CNA certified.
-They must provide three professional references and have at least three years’ professional experience in the home care field.
-We perform both the MA state criminal record check (CORI) and national background screening(s) on each potential employee.
-Caregivers must pass an extensive home care exam and are interviewed at length by two case managers.
-New caregivers complete a full orientation training which includes a specialized dementia care program.
-Our caregivers are also trained in the use of Hoyer lifts, transfer boards and other mobility devices.
+They must provide professional references and have at least one year of experience assisting seniors.
+We perform the Massachusetts state criminal record check (CORI) and national background screening(s) on each potential employee.
+Caregivers must pass an extensive home care exam and are interviewed at length by our knowledgeable case managers.
+New caregivers complete a detailed orientation and are assigned courses through Visiting Angels University, an online home-care training program.
+Our caregivers are also given detailed instructions specifically for their clients with illnesses ranging from Parkinson’s disease to dementia.
+Each caregiver is given a comprehensive care plan with tasks specific to their client’s needs and family guidelines.

 At Visiting Angels Newton/Canton, a case manager is assigned to every new client.
-He or she will meet with the client and family member(s) for an assessment of care and then choose the right caregiver(s) for the case based on their personality, experience, training, and any other individual needs expressed by you and your loved one.
-The case manager will make phone calls and home visits in order to continually assess services, monitor and supervise caregivers, and seek client feedback.
+They will meet with the client and family member(s) for an assessment of care and then choose the right caregiver(s) for the case based on their personality, experience, training, and any other individual needs expressed by you and your loved one.
+The case manager will make phone calls and home visits to continually assess services, monitor and supervise caregivers, and seek client feedback.

 In conclusion, to hire the best caregiver for your senior loved one, an HHA or CNA certification is not enough.
-Compassion and respect, special skills and training, and quality assurance are all important factors that need to be evaluated.
-Choosing a reputable home care agency is the best way to get the right home care that your loved one needs.
+Compassion and respect, special skills and training, and quality assurance are all essential factors that need to be evaluated.
+Choosing a reputable home care agency is the best way to get the proper home care that your loved one needs.

 About Visiting Angels Newton/Canton